Skip to main content

 View Full TextDownload PDF

-Comprehensive school health is an internationally recognized approach to supporting improvements in students’ educational outcomes while addressing school health in a planned, integrated and holistic way.
+Health Promoting Schools – also known as comprehensive school health – is an internationally recognized approach to supporting improvements in students’ educational outcomes while addressing school health in a planned, integrated and holistic way.

 This whole-school model builds capacity to incorporate well-being as an essential aspect of student achievement.
-Actions address four distinct but inter-related components that comprise a comprehensive school health approach:
+Actions address four distinct but inter-related components that comprise a health promoting schools approach:

 • social and physical environment